wenjun95/wenjun95.github.io/index.md

 [//]: # (**Recent News**)

+* Jul.
+2024: Three co-authored papers accepted by CIKM 2024.
+Congratulations to Shuxin!
+* May.
+2024: A Co-authored paper accepted by IEEE TKDE and a co-authored paper accepted by IEEE TMC.
 * Apr.
 2024: A Co-authored paper accepted by IEEE/ACM IWQOS.
+Congratulations to Prof. Liu!
 * Feb.
 2024: A Co-authored paper accepted by IEEE Transactions on Cloud Computing.
 * Oct.
 2023: A Co-authored paper accepted by ICA3PP 2023 is awarded the best student paper.
 * Aug.
 2023: Two Co-authored papers accepted by CIKM 2023.